dmarker/lua-language-server.port/README.md

 stable/15 works with the new [inotify(2)][13].

 Working on getting this into ports now.
 So you shouldn't need this much longer.
+This will appear very shortly.
+There have been fixes you will want to pick up more LuaCATS (for popular languages including thoses used by neovim).

+I'm going to leave this here for now but this is merged and I'll be doing my best to maintain it going forward.

 ```
 # cd /usr/ports/devel